andrebore04/PyTubeFX/README.md

 ## Improvements
 These are some known bugs to fix and general features that could be added in the next releases:
 - Fix graphics and fonts being a bit tight on linux (as I've seen on Ubuntu 22.04.3).
+- Add MacOS binaries (as soon as I find a Mac to do this on).
 - Implement langauge files and convert app to use them.
+- Implement "Playlist Mode", to download entire playlists.
 - Find a workaround to setup oauth without having to use [pytubefix's CLI](https://github.com/JuanBindez/pytubefix/blob/main/pytubefix/innertube.py#L335); this would make it possible for users to download private and age-restricted videos.
 - Implement "Advanced Mode", with different codec options and support for higher resolutions.